 Do also consider picking a tripod for setting up static shots and a selfie stick for all your Insta’ shenanigans.
-You can also get phone clamps to bolt to the top of standard camera tripod which can be useful too.
-For the Drift I have a thumb screw clamp and loads of mounting plates to attach it to whatever bike I’m riding (or renting).
+You can also get phone clamps to bolt to the top of a standard camera tripod which can be useful too.
+For the Drift, I have a thumbscrew clamp and loads of mounting plates to attach to whatever bike I’m riding (or renting).
 To reuse Drift mounts, get yourself a reel of 3M VHB tape.
 I’d also advise buying a stack of SD cards (label them up one per day of adventure planned) and a good battery pack for recharging on road.

 If you want to do any kind of voice-over, you really need to get a proper Lavalier microphone, but you don’t need to spend a fortune.
 I have a Purple Panda Mic Kit (~£50), which although it looks like it’s come from Lovehoney, is good quality and includes all the adaptors you need to mic up your Drift, phone or Mac.
 Unfortunately, this mic appears to be less readily available in the UK these days, so I’m open to suggested alternatives.

 I’ve used the Apple iMovie app for all my video editing.
 It’s free with recent Mac’s and capable enough for most things, I’ve only found it limiting when wanting to layer multiple video or sprites.
 If you want to go more professional, you could look at Adobe Premiere Pro (£20/month) or Apple Final Cut Pro (£300), both heavyweight software used throughout the video editing industry.
 However, I’ve never had the inclination to spend that kind of dosh.

 Free with any Mac, a straightforward app to organise photos from rides, adventures or general product reviews or howtos.
 I can perform basic touch up, enhancement and cropping, such that I rarely feel the need to use anything else.
 However, if you have a proper DLSR camera and want more control, working with RAW photo files etc, you might need to look elsewhere.